Art courses and drawing classes for beginners to experienced artists and those of you yet to try

 My art courses, drawing classes, and creative workshops are inspirational, wonderfully challenging, and definitely rewarding.

-You will find me in Manchester within easy access of the city centre.
+You will find my studio in Ancoats within easy access of Manchester city centre.

 Hi, I’m Brian Raymond

 As lead tutor I’m passionate about every art course and drawing class that I have planned for you.
 Each one is designed to leave you inspired, passionate, and more able to make a success of your drawing and painting.

 CREATIVE ART COURSES YOU WILL EXPERIENCE

 - High quality teaching to nurture your creative spirit, actively encouraging you to find and develop your own artistic voice.

 - Your learning and artistic self-confidence lies at the heart of every art course I have planned.

 - Art courses and drawing classes designed around your needs as a developing artist.

 - Skills and techniques that provide the springboard to your future artistic independence can be learnt on all my drawing classes.